Artiazur/ToDoApp/README.md

 # ToDoApp
-A simple to do list app for practicing fastapi 😊
+A to do list app for practicing fastapi 😊